 Meticulous and comprehensive documentation of mental health progress is of paramount importance in delivering optimal patient care.
 In this context, there are two prevalent methodologies for mental health documentation:

-- SOAP (Subjective, Operative, Assessment and Plan), and
+- The SOAP (Subjective, Operative, Assessment, and Plan) method, and

 The DAP note aims to helping mental health professionals document and track the patient’s progress in an organized and efficient manner.
 This simple, comprehensive template is part of the official record and can be shared with others.
 If it includes Response, this note format would be written as DARP.

 Data: In the data component, the provider has to document everything heard and observed in the session.
 This mostly comprises self-reported information but also includes important observations of the therapist.
 While the data will be mostly objective, the clinician may include some subjectivity.
 For example, if they may note that the client “appears agitated”.
 The question “What did I see?” is the gist of this section.

 Assessment: The DAP note assessment section documents the clinician’s interpretation.
 Important questions to answer include: Is the client making an effort to resolve their issues?
 Are they making progress?
 What does the data mean – does it point to a particular diagnosis or issue to be addressed?